Skip to content

 Zenodo

 There is no special account for Zenodo access.
-Zenodo should be able to be reached with your normal account, preferrably your github, which, if linked correctly, will allow Zenodo to also reach the pylhc-Organization repositories.
+Zenodo should be able to be reached with your normal account, preferably your GitHub account which, if linked correctly, will allow Zenodo to also reach the pylhc organization's repositories for accounts with admin permissions.

-To add a new repository to Zenodo, you need to make sure that the .zenodo.json file is correct (examples can be found in our repositories).
-Before making your first release, you need to go into the Zenodo github settings (down-arrow on your user on the top right) and follow the instructions there:
+To add a new repository to Zenodo, make sure the .zenodo.json file is correct.
+Examples can be found in our repositories.
+Before making your first release, go into the Zenodo github settings (down-arrow on your user on the top right) and follow these instructions:

 • Flip the switch to On